websiteinspiration/bugsplat.rb/entries/2013-05-10-git-backed-personal-markdown-wiki.md

 id: '83656'
 tags: Programming, Git
 show_upsell: 'true'
+topic: Software
+description: Putting together a personal git-backed wiki using Gollum and SparkleShare.
 ---

 For as long as I can remember I've been trying to find a good way to keep personal text notes.
 Recipes, notes, ideas, that kind of thing.
 Things that aren't really suited to blogging.
 Along the way I've used (and stuck with) [PmWiki][], [DocuWiki][], [TiddlyWiki][], and most recently I built my own sort-of-pseudo-wiki [Marginalia][].